9999dude/golang-aws-parallel/README.md

 ### Introduction
 This repository contains several projects to do parallel operations on AWS infrastructure.
-Please clone the respective projects and refer to the respective readme to know more about them.
+Each folder contains a readme file giving description about the project.